 Forms for apply for Bronze , Silver, Gold, Diamond and others can be found on the forms page.

-The principal difference between an SPL and an LAPL is the medical standards; the SPL will require full ICAO compliant Class 2 medicals while the LAPL requirements may be satisfied by GP endorsed or extended validity Class 2 medicals.
-It is expected that only AME’s will be able to perform medicals in Ireland.
-In addition, an SPL will be required for pilots that receive remuneration (this is not applicable in Ireland as there are not commercial gliding operations).
+The licence is an SPL – Sailplane Pilot License.
+Two classes of Medical are available for use with the SPL.
+With a Class 2 medical, the SPL is ICAO compliant and may be used in any country subject to that country’s regulations.
+With a LAPL medical, the SPL is only valid for use within the EU and EAA excluding the UK.
+Only AME’s will be able to perform medicals in Ireland.
+In addition, a Class 2 medical will be required for pilots that receive remuneration (this is not applicable in Ireland as there are not commercial gliding operations).

 A lot of progress has been made with EASA regarding the development of a Gliding Rule book and centralising gliding related rules into a single Part Gliding.
-This new rule book should be on stream in 2020.
+The Sailplane Rule Book may be accessed on the EASA Web site at https://www.easa.europa.eu/sites/default/files/dfu/Sailplane%20Rule%20Book.pdf.